Cedar Crest (Gladwyne, Pennsylvania): Description

 The buildings are grouped around two courtyards, 400 feet apart, connected by a cobbled lane.
 The entrance courtyard is asymmetrical, and its buildings evoke a storybook French village.
 It is dominated by the corner turret of the caretaker's house, and also features a 10-car garage, a barn with horse stalls, a sheepfold, a staff cottage, and other service buildings.
 One turns onto the lane and glimpses the manor house through the narrow portal between the main courtyard's twin gatehouses.
 A long greenhouse ran the length of the lane, until it was removed in the 1980s.

 The main courtyard is a rigidly-symmetrical "court of honor," with a two-and-a-half-story manor house to the south, and what seem to be one-and-a-half-story ancillary buildings to the east and west.
 These are actually wings of the house, connected by curving one-story corridors.
 The master bedroom wing to the west contains a two-bedroom suite and library, and the service wing to the east contains the kitchen and breakfast room, with servant rooms above.
 The manor house features three first-floor rooms – the entrance hall, living room and dining room – and three bedrooms above.
 The gatehouses provide five additional guest bedrooms.

-The 67.5-acre grounds include formal gardens, orchards, pastures and woods, two swimming pools, a tennis court, a duck pond, and an aviary in the form of a turreted tower.
+The 70-acre grounds included formal gardens, orchards, pastures and woods, two swimming pools, a tennis court, a duck pond, and an aviary, which was knocked down in 2025.

 The estate was completed in 1931, at a reported cost of $700,000.

 The Philadelphia Chapter of the American Institute of Architects awarded Gilchrist its 1929 Gold Medal for Excellence for "Dolobran II."
 Hundreds of drawings and photographs of the estate are in the Edmund Beaman Gilchrist Collection at the University of Pennsylvania.
 A set of blueprints is in the collection of the Athenaeum of Philadelphia.